Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 These three cantatas were composed in April and June of 1725 and have certain characteristics in common, specifically the fact that all are based upon, and begin with, the words of Christ expressed in the first person.
 This would explain why Bach dispensed with the opening choruses, replacing them with arias for the bass, the voice traditionally used to depict the words of God or Jesus.

-That aside, there are a number of ways in which these three great works differ not only from the bulk of the second cycle cantatas but also from each other.
-In some ways they remind us of some of the less constricted and more free-ranging structures of the first cycle.
+That aside, there are a number of ways in which these three works differ, not only from the bulk of the second cycle cantatas but also from each other.
+In some ways they remind us of several of the less constricted and more free-ranging structures of the first cycle.
 They retain a balanced mix of arias and recitatives in addition to the expected concluding chorales.

 It has often been suggested that this may have been in order to give his singers a well deserved rest after the performances of Cs 4 and 6, the Saint John Passion and Easter Oratorio, all presented in under a week.
 But if this were the case, why saddle them with the complex choruses in Cs 103 and 108?
 And in the latter work, why position the single chorus in the middle of the cantata rather than at the beginning?

-Could this possibly have been a subtle and slightly Teutonic joke on the Cantor's part?
+Could this possibly have been a subtle Teutonic joke on the Cantor's part?

-Whatever Bach's circumstances or attitudes at the time, these three cantatas do not appear to be works thrown off in haste.
+Whatever Bach's circumstances or attitudes at the time, these three cantatas are not works thrown off in haste.
 They are carefully crafted pieces indicating Bach's punctilious observation of text, meaning and imagery.
 Each has its own character, the first (85) being the most elegiac and the last (87) the most poignant and heart-rending.
 C 108 lies somewhere in between.

 Cantata BWV 85 Ich bin ein guter Hirt

 Aria (bass)--aria (alto)--chorale (sop)--recit (tenor)--aria (tenor)--chorale.